 Outstanding Department of Orthopaedics – with a focus on endoprosthetics

-Dr Ralf Hermann Wittenberg is an exceptional physician: As a specialist in orthopaedics and trauma surgery, he is Chief Physician of the respective department in the St. Elisabeth Hospital in Herten – and Head of Endoprosthetics.
+Dr Ralf Hermann Wittenberg is an exceptional physician: As a specialist in orthopaedics and trauma surgery, he is Chief Physician of the respective department in the PROSELIS Foundation Hospital, St. Elisabeth-Hospital Herten – and Head of Endoprosthetics.
 Prof. Wittenberg is also a specialist in physical and rehabilitative medicine, has received additional training in rheumatology, special pain therapy and chiropractic therapy – and also has an extremely good reputation in the fields of sports medicine, physiotherapy and special orthopaedic surgery.

 Certification: clear direction for patients